lakshmanpadigala/sql-injection/README.md

 4.Add external jar file "mysql-connector-java-8.0.28.jar" to project library section as per the IDE rules.

-5. Then run the application from "login_page.java" as the main function located there.
+5.Then run the application from "login_page.java" as the main function located there.